ironclock/Interactive-Lab-Hub/Lab 4/README.md

 <img width="352" alt="Screen Shot 2023-10-10 at 4 21 40 PM" src="https://github.com/ironclock/Interactive-Lab-Hub/assets/82296790/46b15ff1-b3af-4641-978f-931113d6b9d1">

+***
 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 These sketches raised concerns about how to possibly 3D print this device for our actual implementation in the second part of the lab.
 We designed a 3D version equivalent and realized we had to scale down our model to have this built in a realistic timeframe.
 We had to place certain sensors that we planned to use in different places to see which made the most sense.
-For our physical prototype, we have to create a frame that would be the same size as the raspberry pi and the various sensors to decide where the parts most logically make sense to placed physically.
+For our final physical prototype, we have to create a frame that would be the same size as the raspberry pi and the various sensors to decide where the parts most logically make sense to placed physically.
 Here are some further questions that were raised:

 1) How are the various components (camera, microphone, distance sensor, OLED screen) powered and connected within the Bender head? - We decided that we would need to create a hollow head shell so that we could feed wires inside to the various parts.
 2) Are all components integrated into a single board, or are they separate modules?
 We decided that for this to work best, we would need to have separate modules